If your child stalls or refuses to go to bed at the right time, find out what you do to manage this bedtime resistance.

 Establish a consistent bedtime routine for your child.
 A bedtime routine should include calm and enjoyable activities, such as a bath and bedtime stories.
 Avoid stimulating high-energy activities, such as playing outside, running around, or watching exciting TV shows or DVDs.
 Make a chart of the bedtime routine to help keep your child on track.

-What do I do if my child complaints or protests?
+What do I do if my child complains or protests?

 What should I do when the bedtime routine is complete?